Vrbica, Livno: Geography

-Vrbica directly overlooks the largest peak of Dinara – Troglav.
+Vrbica directly overlooks the most prominent peak of Dinara – Troglav.
 In 1991, 76 people lived in Vrbica.

-Vrbica is a village, among other nearby villages, known for the hospitality of its inhabitants, who, especially before the war, welcomed travelers on their way to the coast.
+Vrbica is a village, among other nearby villages, known for the hospitality of its inhabitants, who, especially before the war, welcomed travellers on their way to the coast.

 Among the people who came from Vrbica, Dr. Branko Dokic stands out.

 Culture

 Vrbica Monastery

 When Vrbica was occupied by Croatian Army forces and HVO members, the Serbian Orthodox Church of the Descent of the Holy Spirit in Vrbica was burned together with its valuables, except for its icons, which were saved.

 In October 2009, comprehensive remediation work began.
 By the decision of the Bishop of Bihać-Petrovac, Mr. Chrysostom, the church in Vrbica was declared a monastery.
 Monastery Vrbica 5 is the fifth monastery in the Diocese of Bihać-Petrovac.
 The official proclamation of the monastery is expected, which involves the adoption and adoption of decisions and documents, such as the monastery tipik, etc.